Once you’ve chosen a monitor type, start configuring the monitor.

 After 2 hours, etc. automatically resolve this event from a triggered state.

 Auto-resolve works when data is no longer being submitted.
-Monitors do not auto-resolve from an ALERT or WARN state.
+Monitors do not auto-resolve from an ALERT or WARN state if data is still reporting.
 If data is still being submitted, the renotify feature can be utilized to let your team know when an issue is not resolved.

 For some metrics that report periodically, it may make sense for triggered alerts to auto-resolve after a certain time period.
 For example, if you have a counter that reports only when an error is logged, the alert never resolves because the metric never reports